Supporting Mental Health Within the Autism Community

 “The good thing about self-care is that everyone can engage in it, whether or not they have a specific diagnosis,” said Dr. Goldberg.
 “Everyone should get involved in the things that make them happy to prevent burnout.”

-Dr. Goldberg understands the significance of mental health, not only for herself or her patients, but also for the families and therapists she works with in the centers.
+Dr. Goldberg understands the significance of mental health, not only for herself or her patients, but also for the families and clinicians she works with in the centers.
 To make sure others are taking time to focus on themselves, she finds creative ways to encourage them.
 For instance, while teaching classes, her “icebreaker” is typically a question about what makes everyone happy or how they engage in self-care.
 She does this to remind them to keep doing the things that spark joy and motivate them, whether that be spending time with their dog, painting or reading a book.

 In order to be more mindful of mental health in our everyday lives, Dr. Goldberg offers these tips for families and therapists within the autism community: